The Case for

 AI has the capacity to be far more disciplined than any human at writing code.
 It does not complain about linting.
 It does not get burned out.
 It does not ask for exceptions on a tight deadline.
 The strictness a human team might push back on, AI just follows.

 AI does not bring that discipline on its own.
 The default is the opposite.
 Trained on the aggregate of every codebase on the internet, the model mirrors the average.
 The average is not disciplined.
-Without structure around it, AI takes every shortcut its training data has ever taken.
-Every bad coding habit.
+Without structure, average is what you get.

 GAIA provides structure in layers.
-Hooks own the tool call.
-Rules and Skills own the writing.
-Gates own the commit.
-Audits own the merge.
-Discipline is structural.
+Skills and Rules advise.
+Hooks own every action, Gates own the commit, Audits own the merge.
+They fire no matter what the model decides.

 GAIA makes Claude disciplined.
 That is what “vibe coding” is missing.